chkal/frontend-boilerplate/README.md

 Boilerplate for Java projects with modern JavaScript tooling.

-The sample project demonstrates how to combine the following technologies
+The sample project demonstrates how to combine the following technologies:

   * **Maven**: The standard build system for Java projects
   * **Webpack**: The bundler for JavaScript and friends